Options & Ordering

 My commissions start in the $200-$300 range, with price varying and increasing based on the medium, size of the piece, complexity of the subject matter, number of subjects to be included, turnaround time you need, etc. I can give you a more specific quote after you tell me your needs and show me what photo(s) you are considering.

-Additional costs may also include matting service, shipping, taxes, etc.
+Additional costs may also include shipping, taxes, etc.

 How do I pay?

-I will begin work on your piece after I receive an up-front deposit of 50% of the total cost of the completed artwork (including any applicable matting service charge).
-Shipping/delivery charges and sales tax (if applicable) will be determined after the work is complete and will be added to the final invoice, along with the remaining balance.
+I will begin work on your piece after I receive an up-front deposit of 50% of the total cost of the completed artwork, including projected shipping/delivery charges and sales tax (if applicable).
 Due to the custom nature of the work, all sales are final.

-You can pay by Venmo (@ErinMalickThompson) or by personal check (made out to Erin Thompson).
-If you prefer another payment method, let me know, and we can make arrangements.
+You can pay by Venmo, Zelle, Apple Pay, or personal check.
+If you prefer another payment method, let me know, and we can try to make arrangements.

 Is there a shipping charge?